CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/overview.md

 # Overview

-The Bill of Materials Form allows users to define the relationship between parent and child Items.
+The Bill of Materials (BOM) Form enables users to define the relationships between parent and child items within a manufacturing structure.

-This function supports the following elements:
+This functionality includes support for:

 - Items,
 - CoProducts,